dejvoss/cs_cdins-msp3-recipe-book/README.md

 ![Web Page Structure](README_purpose/web_structure.PNG)

 Scheme of database structure were changed a bit - due to low number of categories i resign from keeping these in database.
-Instead i create collection with ingredients to give possibility for autocomplete ingredients fields during adding recipe to raise user experience.
+Instead i create collection with ingredients to give in future possibility for autocomplete ingredients fields during adding recipe to raise user experience.
 ### Skeleton

 #### Desktop